meizabel/documentation/essentials/README.md

 * In Spine Event Engine a Domain Model, including commands, events and aggregates, is described using [Protocol Buffers](essentials/principles.md).
 * Events and Commands are [typed](essentials/typed.md).
-* Ubiquitous language ubiquitous is human and computing devices
+* Ubiquitous language is ubiquitous across human communications and computing devices